ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 ```
 Prefix for the import command binary (optional)

-For more configuration parameters for the Settings, please check [BioCypher Configuration Reference](https://biocypher.org/BioCypher/reference/biocypher-config/)
+The default configuration that comes with BioCypher and more configuration parameters for the Settings are listed in [BioCypher Configuration Reference](https://biocypher.org/BioCypher/reference/biocypher-config/)

 ##### Create a schema for your graph
 TODO: [Shuangshuang] explain a little bit how to produce this schema based on data and modeling section

-Except the [BioCypher configuration](#configure-biocypher-behavior) we mentioned in the above, there is another Schema configuration to configure the BioCypher graph structure with YAML file, which is named as `schema_config.yaml`.

-Now we use the following proteins import `schema_config.yaml` as an example:

 ```yaml
 protein:
     represented_as: node